LondonAppDeveloper/create-a-serverless-django-app-on-gae/README.md

-# create-a-serverless-django-app-on-gae
+# Create a Serverless Django app on Google App Engine

-Create a Serverless Django app on on Google App Engine
+Course project code for creating a Serverless Django app on Google App Engine.